 Dabble in the city’s French charm at this lovely hotel.
 You’ll love escaping the buzz of NOLA in the hotel’s quiet private courtyard.
 The hotel also features both a wine bar and a speakeasy-style cocktail lounge.

-Set in 19th-century townhouse, this historic hotel shines with old-world charm.
+Set in a 19th-century townhouse, this historic hotel shines with old-world charm.
 The suites here come fully equipped for a self-catering stay in New Orleans.

 Located next to Jackson Square, this hotel is one of the city’s top luxury picks.
 Like in other W hotels, the rooms spellbind with their vivid trendy styles.
 You’ll also revel in the hotel’s outdoor pool set in a charming courtyard.